Getting to Randall's Island

 If paying cash at toll: Stay right for the exit to Randall’s Island, about a half-mile past toll plaza.

 Stay right for the exit to Randall’s Island, immediately after the toll plaza.

 From the Bronx:

 Once on the Bridge continue toward Queens.
 After the Queens toll plaza, bear right for the Randall’s Island exit (about 200 yards).

 For years, RIPA and others have advocated for water-based transportation to the Island, as a particularly Park-appropriate link in an improved access system.
-As a result, ferry service is available for many major events to our dock on the Harlem River from East 35th Street, East 90th Street, Long Island City and other locations.
+As a result, ferry service is available for many major events to our dock on the Harlem River from East 35th Street.

 The ongoing reconstruction of the Island’s facilities has taken into account the needs of all park visitors, with additional curb cuts, accessible restrooms, parking facilities, paved pathways and improved seating.